HTML Events

 onpaste

-This is the event that fires when you paste something in your document - usually in inputs which have a type of text.
+This is the event that fires when you paste something in your document - usually in input

 Example: